 So, what does this mean for you?
 It means there’s no better time to be a third-party seller.

 With Jeff Bezos crowing about the financial success of third-party sellers, there’s only room for growth.
-Seize the opportunity to take advantage of Amazon’s warehousing, toolkit, and extensive consumer audience–without the worry of heavy financial risks.
+Furthermore, grab the opportunity to take advantage of Amazon’s warehousing toolkit.
+And extensive consumer audience without the worry of heavy financial risks.

 Image attribution: kromkrathog – stock.adobe.com